flutter/website/src/content/ui/adaptive-responsive/more-info.md

 ## Examples

-If you'd like to see how these concepts come together, check out the the source code for the following apps/demos:
+If you'd like to see how these concepts come together, check out the source code for the following apps/demos:

 * [Wonderous][]